-Bibixy was arrested at 8:00 p.m. on January 17, 2017, at the home of a friend in Bamenda, the capital of Cameroon’s English-speaking Northwest Region.
+Bibixy, a broadcaster for the private radio station Abakwa FM in Bamenda, was arrested at 8 p.m. on January 17, 2017, at the home of a friend in Bamenda, the capital of Cameroon’s English-speaking Northwest Region.

-Bibixy hosted three different shows on Abakwa FM, including a popular weekday news and current affairs program in pidgin called “The Comedy Show” which was critical of the government’s social and economic marginalization of English speakers, the person said.
+Bibixy hosted three different shows on Abakwa FM, including a popular weekday news and current affairs program in pidgin called “The Comedy Show,” which was critical of the government’s social and economic marginalization of English speakers, the person said.
 The show included commentary on October 16, 2016, protests in Bamenda by lawyers demonstrating against the marginalization of English in the region’s courts, according to news reports.

 On August 16, 2019, the United Nations Working Group on Arbitrary Detention found that Bibixy was being detained arbitrarily and directed the Cameroonian government to take remedial action, including his immediate release, according to a statement by Lawyers’ Rights Watch Canada.

 CPJ and 80 other organizations wrote a letter to President Biya on April 6, 2020, urging that he free Bibixy and other jailed journalists amid the COVID-19 pandemic, noting that many imprisoned journalists suffered from ill health exacerbated by overcrowding.
 Biya did not reply.